 The first method is simple.
-Just say “Alexa, turn on whisper mode,” and Alexa will respond with confirmation that whisper mode has been enabled.
+Just say, “Alexa, turn on whisper mode.”
+Alexa will respond with a confirmation that whisper mode has been enabled.

-1. Open the Alexa app
+Step 1: Open the Amazon Alexa app.

 How does whisper mode work?

-“Whispered speech is predominantly unvoiced, meaning that it doesn’t involve the vibration of the vocal cords, and it has less energy in lower frequency bands than ordinary speech,” explains Alexa Speech Group Scientist Zeynab Raeesy in an Amazon Alexa Developers Blog.
+“Whispered speech is predominantly unvoiced, meaning that it doesn’t involve the vibration of the vocal cords, and it has less energy in lower frequency bands than ordinary speech,” explains Alexa Speech Group scientist Zeynab Raeesy in an Amazon Alexa Developers Blog.